 What Are the Differences in Taste?

 Naturally, the taste you’ll experience with each of these brewing methods is going to change depending on the type of coffee you use, but regardless of which coffee you use, the tastes in both of these devices are going to be a little different from one another.
 By and large, the AeroPress coffee pot provides a fuller flavor that brings out every single aspect of the type of coffee you’re using.
 If the coffee brand you’re using has a lot of fruity or nutty flavors in it, you’re going to taste those nutty and fruity flavors to the full extent.
 It’s always a bold, rich flavor you’ll be enjoying when you use the AeroPress coffee pot.
+It’s closer to Espresso than drip coffee (drip vs percolator) so it’s a good base to make espresso beverages like an Americano.

 With a pour-over coffee pot, you get to enjoy the true taste of the bean itself.
 Most coffee beans are either Arabica or Robusta beans, so when you use a pour-over pot, you’ll be able to enjoy the true taste of that particular type of bean.
 Pour-over coffee usually allows you to enjoy the bean’s full taste instead of the particular flavor the company added into the beans.
 It is a full flavor that people who love coffee will always appreciate, and you get to enjoy it every time you use a pour-over coffee pot.